Clock Model¶

 The clock model requires the use of a specific C++ class called ClockEvent

 to schedule clock timers.
-It’s also allowed to derive new C++ classes from
+It is also allowed to derive new C++ classes from

 Controlling Clocks According to a Scenario¶

-In order to support the simulation of specific scenarios, where the clock time or the oscillator drift must be changed according to a predefined script, INET provides clocks and oscillators that implement the interface required by the ScenarioManager module.
-This allows the user to update the clock and oscillator state from the ScenarioManager XML script and to also mix these operations with many other supported operations.
+To support the simulation of specific scenarios, where the clock time or the oscillator drift must be changed according to a predefined script, INET provides clocks and oscillators that implement the interface required by the ScenarioManager module.
+This allows the user to update the clock and oscillator states from the ScenarioManager XML script and also to mix these operations with many other supported operations.

-For example, the SettableClock model supports setting the clock time and also to optionally reset the oscillator at a specific moment of simulation time as follows:
+For example, the SettableClock model supports setting the clock time and optionally resetting the oscillator at a specific moment of simulation time as follows:

 <set-clock at="10 s" module="server.clock" time="1.2 s" reset-oscillator="true"/>